Why were Colombian ex-soldiers in Haiti? Experts say they are popular mercenaries

-At least 17 ex-members of Colombia's military are among the suspects in this week's assassination of Haitian President Jovenel Moise, who was shot early on Wednesday at his home by what officials said was a group of foreign mercenaries.
+At least 17 ex-members of Colombia's military are among the suspects in this week's assassination of Haitian President Jovenel Moise here, who was shot early on Wednesday at his home by what officials said was a group of foreign mercenaries.

 The assassination has pitched Haiti deeper into political turmoil amid widespread gang violence.
 The motive for the killing - and its intellectual authors - remain unknown.